-Access the cluster by using Telnet
+Access an ONTAP cluster using Telnet requests

 You can issue Telnet requests to the cluster to perform administrative tasks.
 Telnet is disabled by default.